AElfProject/AElf/AElf.Kernel/README.md

 A builtin demo of minimal AELF blockchain contains:

-1. A Tranaction implemented with dummy content.
+* A Tranaction implemented with dummy content.
-2. A PoW miner with nBits(difficulty) equal to 1.
+* A PoW miner with nBits(difficulty) equal to 1.
+* A FIFO for TX sender & receiver
+* A FIFO for block sender & receiver
-3. A scheduler makes the transaction execute asynchronously but locally.
+* A scheduler makes the transaction execute asynchronously but locally.
-4. A Reducer collects all the results from workers.
+* A Reducer collects all the results from workers.
-5. A worldstate built on memory key-value set(Dictionary).
+* A worldstate built on memory key-value set(Dictionary).

 (working in progress).